Severson-Group/AMDC-Firmware/docs/Getting-Started.md

 ## Issues

-Getting AMDC is start and run FPGA and C code can be hard.
+Getting AMDC to start and run FPGA and C code can be hard.
 If it isn't working, try repeating the programming steps.
 Make sure to reset the board by either power cycling AMDC or pushing `RESET` button on AMDC.

+NOTE: Pushing `RESET` button on PCB != power cycle of board.
+The `RESET` button performs a different type of reset (keeps around debug configurations, etc).
+During developement, you may need to perform a full power cycle, while other times, a simple `RESET` button push will work.

 Xilinx tools also have **many** quirks.
 Good luck getting everything working!